pure-js/pure-js/README.md

 # Hi there 👋

-Intrested to see the code i'm write?
+Want to see the code I write?

 ## ⚡ My Pet projects